BBaysinger/s2-experience-spokane-2018/README.md

 # What is this?

 Very simple SPA created by me and Seven2 Interactive to draw talent to the agency.
-Project was put on hold, but persists here as it happens that it's the only Angular project I can show source for so far.
+Project was put on hold, but persists here as it happens that it's the only Angular project I can show source for so far...
+Legally and ethically.

-Working on documenting and cleaning up as time allows.
+TODO: Working on documenting and cleaning up as time allows.

+TODO: There was a junior developer w/o TS experience helping on this.
+So a number of things to square up if this is to remain a code example.

 # S2es